 A credit inquiry is a request by a legitimate business to check the credit history of a potential customer.
 There are hard and soft inquires, but only hard inquiries will affect the FICO score.

 Soft inquiries include inquiries that the person makes on his or her own credit score as well as inquiries made by businesses that want to send promotional material or offers for credit cards.
-Hard inquires include inquires made by a potential lender to decide if they want to extent credit to the consumer.
+Hard inquiries include inquiries made by a potential lender to decide if they want to extend credit to the consumer.

-A large number of inquiries on a credit score can make it extremely difficult or impossible for the consumer to buy a house, car or any purchase that requires credit.
+A large number of inquiries on a credit report can make it extremely difficult or impossible for the consumer to buy a house, car or any purchase that requires credit.

-Consumers should take the time to review their credit scores to find out if there are any unauthorized credit inquiries on their credit report.
-If this is the case, they can send a credit inquire removal letter and have all or some of the inquiries removed.
+Consumers should take the time to review their credit report to find out if there are any unauthorized credit inquiries on their credit report.
+If this is the case, they can send a credit inquiry removal letter and have all or some of the hard inquiries removed.
 This would most likely raise their credit score.

 According to the Fair Credit Reporting Act (FCRA), consumers have the right to dispute any inaccurate information on their credit report.